-In 2016, San Diego County experienced 268 deaths from illicit and prescription opioids.
-While heroin is often the first thing that comes to people’s minds when they hear “opioids,” prescription medications like oxycodone, methadone, morphine, and hydrocodone were involved in a greater amount of deaths than heroin in San Diego County in 2016.
+Recently, San Diego County experienced 200+ deaths from illicit and prescription Opioids in a given year.
+While Heroin is often the first thing that comes to people’s minds when they hear “Opioids,” prescription medications like oxycodone, methadone, morphine, and hydrocodone were involved in a greater amount of deaths than heroin in San Diego County in 2016.
 Similar to trends in larger cities, twice as many people died from a prescription painkiller, 182, than those who died from heroin, 91.
 Neither of those numbers include fentanyl, which has grown from the previous year.

 From 2016 to 2017, deaths from fentanyl almost tripled, and the first half of 2018 showed signs of increase as well.
 This spike, seen in San Diego County, is due to contamination of other drugs with fentanyl.
 Fentanyl has become popular for dealers to sell due to its low costs and strength.
 This gives the dealers a greater chance at profit by selling it to buyers unknowingly.

 Unfortunately, fentanyl’s potency makes it very risky for people to take at all.
 When someone is given fentanyl without their knowledge, they are at a greater risk of overdose.
 This could be from the dealer unable to measure the dosing properly, or the user taking a greater amount than the dealer suspects.
 Suddenly, the usual dose they’ve built a tolerance to can be too much.

 You have options.
 Talk about them with a treatment provider today.

 Methamphetamine In Oceanside